mxhmoodem/annual-leave-calendar/README.md

 # Holiday Planner Dashboard

 A responsive web dashboard to help you plan and track your annual leave holidays, sick days, bank holidays and unpaid leave.
-Built with HTML, CSS, and JavaScript.
+Built with HTML, CSS and JavaScript.

 ## Features
 - Interactive calendar with month and year views